 Material Supplier Strategy Jonathan Kahl, PhD, Senior Research Scientist at 3M will describe the importance of surface texture on consumer preference in touch displays, and how touch panel designs can provide the best user experience in both functional and asthetic areas.

-Michael First, Marketing Manager, Texas Instruments will describe the application of Digital Light Processing (DLP) technology to automotive markets.
-Michael will review aspects of DLP and describe the challenges and advantages of this technology for use in heads-up displays.
-Session 4 will address the landscape and potential for Heads-Up Displays in the automotive application.
+4:20 - 4:30 Break 4:30 – 5:30 Session III: Heads-up Displays and Augmented Reality Session 4 will address the landscape and potential for Heads-Up Displays in the automotive application.
 The session will begin with a Tier 1 supplier laying out the unique issues for HUD, including the successes and failures (or incomplete successes) of past HUD offerings.
 Display makers representing competing technology choices in this area (LCD, DLP, others) will describe the advantages and challenges of competing display technologies in this application.